A Brief History and Background

 To best manage what amounts to a fault tolerant set of applications in a world of largely volunteer effort requires a balance between the cathedral and the bazaar.
-Similar to our big brothers and close friends at the Mozilla Foundation (from where we attribute some of our DNA), we manage this effort through a Core Team—a group of highly experienced senior engineers and computer scientists—who in turn collaborate with volunteers.
+Similar to our big brothers and close friends at the Mozilla Foundation (from where we attribute some of our DNA), we manage this effort through a Core Team—a small group of highly experienced senior engineers and computer scientists—who in turn collaborate with volunteers.

 The Core Team, in turn, takes direction from a Stakeholder Community.